Quotes Icon

 We Don't Like to Use Lots of Characters in Our Passwords

-• Longer passwords are stronger passwords.
+• Longer passwords are stronger passwords - aim for at least 12 characters!

 • Use a combination of numbers, letters, and special characters.